nemild/cli_for_full_stack/README.md

-read var1 | set variable to stdin ping www.google.com | see if a site is up and you can connect to it yes | print y forever, used if you want dummy text, often used with head to restrict to a certain number of lines, can also tack on a prefix/suffix to make each line unique
+read var1 | set variable to stdin ping www.google.com | see if a site is up and you can connect to it yes | print y forever, used if you want dummy text, often used with head to restrict to a certain number of lines, can also tack on a prefix/suffix to make each line unique script | record everything typed in a text file

 ## [Advanced](#advanced)
 #### ifconfig: Configure network interface